dylanteehankee/group-game-project/ProjectDocument.md

 After it generates all the temporary rooms, the drunkard stops walking.
 Multiple functions are then called to assing the different room types that are remaining. `GenerateShopLayer()` generates the shops replacing temporary rooms with its value, `3`, this makes sure that no shop rooms are placed adjacent to a shop room. `GeneratePuzzleLayer()` functions simialrly to `GenerateShopLayer()` placing its value `5` on top of temporary rooms and ensuring that they're not placed adjacent to another puzzle room. `GenerateCombatLayer()` just fills the remaining temporary rooms with the combat room value `4`.
 Finally, `GenerateEndRoom()` looks for a room that exist, is not completly surrounded by rooms, and is as far away (by distance not by rooms) from the start room and places the end room `6` on a random empty spot adjacent to it.

 I initially had planned to generated the end room to be the furthest amount of rooms away from the starting room but I found it too complicated to do within the remaining time.
+I also felt like I could've used a better map generation method but decided to go for the more simplistic route.

 ### Linking the Rooms Together
 I used the `MapGenerator.cs` script to link all the rooms together via teleporters, esentially creating the pathway between rooms.